Amy Scholten, MPH

 The treatment of metabolic syndrome involves:

-or other weight loss surgery may be helpful to treat metabolic syndrome.
+or other weight loss surgery may be helpful to treat metabolic syndrome if obesity is severe.
 Talk to your doctor to learn if this is an option for you.

 American Heart Association

 National Institute of Diabetes and Digestive and Kidney Diseases

 Batsis JA, Romero-Corral A, Collazo-Clavell ML, et al. Effect of bariatric surgery on the metabolic syndrome: a population-based, long-term controlled study.

 Mayo Clin Proc.
 2008;83(8):897-907.

 Am Fam Physician.
 2004;69(12):2875-2882.

 Updated November 3, 2011.
 Accessed June 4, 2014.